Yes this really is the Best Ever Low Calorie Fish and Chips you see right before your very eyes.

 I was determined to come up with a batter that coated the fish just like you expect it to do.
 Obviously to get it really crispy, it is deep fried and well if you are going to do that, you may as well just go to the local chippy.

 I also recommend a good non stick pan, because you are using far less oil.
-I like ceramic non stick pans and have two different sizes of the ones from greenpan like this:
+I like ceramic non stick pans and have two different sizes of the ones from greenpan.